meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 to serve HTTP APIs that provide access to the UTXO's (i.e., Daml contracts) required to call choices on the standard's Daml interfaces.

-Public chains do not require this kind of access management, as they share all data publicly.
+Note that public chains do not require this kind of access management, as they share all data publicly.
 In contrast, explicitly managing that access is a hard requirement for any ledger with privacy.

 We propose to provide this access via HTTP APIs in contrast to shipping